hbellenbaum/xdave/README.md

 More detail to be added.

-The code was written using Python (Verion 3.12.8) using mostly standard library packages.
+The code was written using Python (Version 3.12.8) using mostly standard library packages.

 For now, the following python packages need to be installed outside of the standard distribution (e.g. conda):